tsilva/curriculum-vitae/README.md

 This project is a part of the European Space Agency's SSETI programme (Student Space Exploration & Technology Initiative), and aims at the deployment of a satellite in lunar orbit.

-Amongst the lessons learned, the personal revalidation on the power of effective team-work stands out.
+Amongst the lessons learned, the personal revalidation on the power of effective teamwork stands out.

 - [ESMO Project](https://www.esa.int/Education/European_Student_Moon_Orbiter)